-On a recent visit to Sydney I ventured beyond the city to discover the Central Coast.
+On a recent visit to Sydney I ventured beyond the city to discover the Central Coast and stay at Pretty Beach House.
 Despite having lived grown up in Australia and travelled to more than 70 countries in the world, until this trip I still had not discovered this part of my home country.

 A few years ago I made a promise to myself to see more of Australia.
 Too often we go in search of foreign destinations, cultures, food and languages different too our own.
 Too often we forget what is in our own backyard.

-Since then I have travelled to the Northern Territory to discover the true Aussie outback, visited many of the hidden islands of Australia including Norfolk Island and the beautiful Lord Howe Island.
-I have slept under the stars when heliswag camping in the Flinders Ranges and travelled to the world renowned Kangaroo Island to see (you guessed it) more kangaroos than I have ever seen in my lifetime.
+Since then I have travelled to the Northern Territory to discover the true Aussie outback, visited many of the secret islands of Australia including Norfolk Island and the beautiful Lord Howe Island.
+I have slept under the stars when heliswag camping in the Flinders Ranges and travelled to the world renowned Kangaroo Island to see more kangaroos than I have in my lifetime.

 Pretty Beach House

 For this journey I wanted to take time to switch off, relax and take in the natural beauty of Australia’s coastline.
 The East of Australia is the most popular pitstop for international visitors, however many travellers struggle to venture beyond Sydney, Melbourne and the Gold Coast.
 Much of the beauty (as is the case in most parts of the world) is in fact outside of the cities, just a short drive or train ride away.